 2. The background of Duns Scotus philosophy and theology on the relation between Incarnation and Beauty;

 3. The symbolic meaning of God’s and Christ’s finger: Law, Care and Cure

-He writes (1): “The place is very gloomy but our people hearty and devout”.
-First theme: the human, the humane and the divine.
-From his letters we also learn that, given his duties as a curate in a parish, he nevertheless finds some time to dedicate to his poetry, writings and letters.
+He writes (1): “The place is very gloomy but our people hearty and devoted”.
+First theme: the human, the humane and the divine From his letters we also learn that, given his duties as a curate in a parish, he nevertheless finds some time to dedicate to his poetry, writings and letters.
 He seems to organise his life between writing, poetising, spiritual research and his priestly role.

 On November 5, 1879, some days after the letter mentioned above, he again writes to Canon Dixon:

 “I am thinking of a tragedy on St. Winifred’s Martyrdom and have done a little and of another on Margaret Clitheroe, who suffered by pressing to death at York on Ouse Bridge, Lady Day 1586 (I think): her history is terrible and heartrending …” (2)